ragelmalti/Maltese-Archipelago-Website/ideas/Maltese-Grammar.md

 ## Plural

 Plurals denote several of a noun (Cars, rather than car.
 Men rather than man).
-Plural nouns also require the adjective to be in plural form aswell, in addition to being in the same gender.
+Plural nouns also require the adjective to be in plural form as well, in addition to being in the same gender.
 For Italian nouns and adjectives, an "i" is added onto the end of the word, or if the final letter of the word is already a vowel, that final vowel is replaced with the "i"

+Examples
+>	Karozza -> Karozzi
+>
+>
+>
+> ple

 ## Adverbs